Do I have to upload a PDF for KDP print?

 Use at least 300 DPI source images for print interiors and avoid enlarging low-resolution assets in Word.

-No. KDP expects interior files without crop/trim marks, comments, or locked security flags.
+No. KDP expects interior files without crop marks, trim marks, comments, or locked security flags.

-Page size, margins, fonts, and paragraph spacing can reflow pagination.
-Fix source, export fresh, and rerun Previewer.
+Page size, margins, fonts, and paragraph spacing can all reflow pagination.
+Fix the source file, export a fresh PDF, and rerun Previewer.

 Some fonts fail due to licensing or technical restrictions.
 Test early and switch fonts if embedding does not hold in the exported PDF.